AdobeDocs/workfront.en/help/classic/resource-mgmt/workload-balancer/manage-user-allocations-workload-balancer.md

 >
 >The Workload Balancer displays only up to 1000 Planned Hours per work item.
 The allocations in the Workload Balancer display as zero after the 1000 hour limit is reached.
 We recommend dividing the task in smaller subtasks to accommodate for a larger number of Planned Hours.

-Consider the following when locating daily, weekly ```or monthly``` allocations for tasks ```or issues``` in the Workload Balancer:
+Consider the following when locating daily, weekly or monthly allocations for tasks or issues in the Workload Balancer:

-* You can view daily, weekly, ```and monthly``` allocations of the users to their work items.
-Enable the Week ```or Month``` view to display weekly ```or monthly``` allocations.
+* You can view daily, weekly, and monthly allocations of the users to their work items.
+Enable the Week or Month view to display weekly or monthly allocations.
-* You can use the Workload Balancer to modify the daily, weekly ```or monthly``` allocation of the users to the tasks ```or issues```.
+* You can use the Workload Balancer to modify the daily, weekly or monthly allocation of the users to the tasks or issues.
 For information about adjusting the view of the Workload Balancer, see [Navigate the Workload Balancer](../../resource-mgmt/workload-balancer/navigate-the-workload-balancer.md).

   >[!NOTE]
   >
-  >We recommend that you make a decision which time frame (daily, weekly, ```or monthly```) you want to always use when managing user allocations and not switch between them for the same work items.
+  >We recommend that you make a decision which time frame (daily, weekly, or monthly) you want to always use when managing user allocations and not switch between them for the same work items.
 Updating weekly allocations for the same user for which you previously updated daily allocations changes the daily allocation for the user.

 * You can update allocations for both working and non-working days.
 * The time stamps for the Planned Start and Planned Completion Dates of the work items as well as the Schedule of the project are important when Adobe Workfront automatically calculates the daily allocation for the task.
 For example, a task may have a Duration of 2 days and 8 Planned Hours and it has a Planned Start time of 4:30 PM with a Project Schedule that ends at 5:00 PM.
 In this case, the daily allocation for one user is 0.50 hours for the first day of the task and 7.50 hours for the second day.